 I used the following ingredients for these amazing hamburger buns: Milk, water, unsalted butter, egg, granulated sugar, salt, all-purpose flour, and yeast.

-Into a preheated 400°F oven the buns went for about 12 minutes, until they were golden brown.
+Into a preheated 400°F oven, the buns went for about 12 minutes until they were golden brown.

 I ended up with six large and perfectly delicious hamburger buns.
 I don't think that I'll ever use store-bought buns again.
 Yum!

 I hope you liked this recipe for Homemade Hamburger Buns as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you'd like to receive notifications of new posts by email, enter your email address in the Subscribe box.

 Thank you so much for visiting Pudge Factor.
 I hope you'll come back!